[Free] French Text-to-Speech Site! Perfect for Learning Pronunciation

 French is a language spoken all over the world, and there are differences in pronunciation and intonation depending on the country where it is used.

-With Ondoku, you can select not only the pronunciation of mainland France but also pronunciations like Quebec French in Canada.
+With Ondoku, you can select not only mainland French pronunciation but also pronunciations like Quebec French in Canada.

-Even for the same French, it will accurately reflect the sounds of vowels and differences in intonation unique to Canada.
+Even for the same French language, it accurately reflects the unique Canadian vowel sounds and intonation differences.

-When you want to specify Quebec Canadian pronunciation on the new Ondoku read-aloud site,
+When you want to specify Quebec (Canadian) pronunciation on Ondoku's new text-to-speech site,

 Lisez avec un accent québécois.
 (Please read with a Quebec accent)